xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-15-could-be-stars-chromatin-ethereal-gone-kids-and-wrench-at-nighthawks.md

 ![wrench](/images/wrench1.png)

 Following at 9:15 were Naarm shoegaze revival band Ethereal Gone Kids.
 Their modern incorporation of post-punk elements contributed to the dreamy, flowing soundscape of their set.
-Drenched in delay and reverse reverb, EGK's guitars ranged from bright, shimmery, and swirling, to deep, coarse, and muddy.
+Drenched in delay and reverse reverb, EGK's guitars ranged from bright, shimmery, and swirling, to deep, thick, and muddy.
 Their songwriting was a love letter to classic shoegaze, a surreal and hypnotic 'wall of sound' led by clean and occasionally layered vocals.
 <br>
 <br>
 EGK showed variety in their performance, ranging from introspective & nostalgic to angsty at times.
 Approaching the end of their set, they continued a recent trend of Silverchair covers in up-and-coming alternative rock band's live sets.

 ![katorga](/images/katorga1.JPG)

-Chromatin here
+Chromatin took over to play their set next as the second to last band of the night.
+Their act comprised of powerful and violent emotional hardore with intense and anguished screams.
+Chromatin's heavy, dark sound evenn bordered on blackgaze during certain segments.
+Almost immediately, a frenzied mosh pit was fuelled by the chaos of the band's performance - although this was not entirely exclusive to the crowd, as vocalist Liam continued his signature
 <br><br>
 Chromatin here